expandorg/expand-components/README.md

 ## Prerequisites

-Gems UI use [stylus](http://stylus-lang.com/) and [css-modules](https://github.com/css-modules/css-modules) by default to import stylesheets.
+Gems UI uses [stylus](http://stylus-lang.com/) and [css-modules](https://github.com/css-modules/css-modules) by default to import stylesheets.
-We recommend webpack, or any other bundler if it allow to import `.styl` files located in `node_modules`
+It is necessary to import `.styl` files located in `node_modules`.
+We recommend using webpack, but other bundlers can be configured.

 Here is webpack config example
 ```jsx